Investor Psychology: Avoiding Common Pitfalls

 3. Loss Aversion

 Investors often fear losses more than they value gains.
 This can result in holding onto losing stocks for too long.
-It's important to set clear exit strategies.
+It's important to set clear exit strategies and to stick to them.

 4. Anchoring